Stanisław Grzmot-Skotnicki: Interbellum

+Since 1937 he served as the commander of the Pomeranian Cavalry Brigade.
+In 1938, together with the Brigade, he took part in the action in acquisition of Zaolzie.

+Second World War

 At the start of the invasion of Poland in 1939, he commanded his unit as the core of the Czersk Operational Group which was to shield the Vistula river crossings against the German offensive and to protect the flanks of the Pomorze Army.
 After that unit's defeat in the battle of Tuchola Forest, he withdrew with the remnants of his unit to the south.
-During the Battle of the Bzura River he commanded a small improvised infantry unit, with which he headed for Warsaw after the Polish defeat in the battle.
-On 18 September 1939, he was heavily wounded in the village of Tułowice and died of wounds the following day.
+During the Battle of the Bzura River he commanded a Cavalry Operational Group under his name, with which he headed for Warsaw after the Polish defeat in the battle.

+On 18 September 1939, he ordered the brigade’s march under Colonel Jastrzębski while supervising the crossing of the Bzura by the remaining infantry elements.
+That evening, about 500 infantrymen formed a breakout group, successfully crossing the river and advancing toward the Kampinos Forest after overcoming weak German resistance.
+He was heavily wounded by German machine gun shots in the chest and stomach in the village of Tułowice and died of his wounds the following day.
 Initially buried on the spot, in 1952 his body was exhumed and moved to Warsaw's Powązki Military Cemetery.

+Assessment

+Contemporary inspection reports from 1928 to 1938 consistently described Grzmot-Skotnicki as an energetic and ambitious cavalry commander with strong leadership qualities, initiative, and a marked talent for training officers and units.
+Inspectors praised his intelligence, decisiveness, horsemanship, and ability to impose discipline and cohesion, while also noting a tendency toward self-confidence bordering on arrogance and a focus on cavalry at the expense of systematic combined-arms cooperation, particularly with artillery.
+Although regarded as a promising candidate for higher command, several evaluators observed that he had limited opportunities to demonstrate his abilities in large-scale field command, and his performance in formal tactical exercises was assessed as mixed.